 Which means the focus will be on improving efficiency, rather than significant new features.
 To help you decide whether you should buy now or wait, we break down each of the components so you can make your own decision and even include a couple pro/con videos below.

 The most obvious change on the Model 3 is the minimalist interior.
 Key changes include:

 - Sweeping, minimalist dashboard with a single programmable vent

 - No instrument cluster by the steering wheel

 - A horizontally mounted screen, powered by faster Intel chips

 This will be personal preference, of course.
 Some may like the vertical (and less obtrusive) nature of the current S and X layout, including the instrument cluster.
 Many also like the vertical screen since it allows for more information to be displayed than on the Model 3 (essentially one screen stacked on top another).
 Others may like the clean, extremely minimalist design of the Model 3.
-Our guess is that the S and X will likely get a layout similar to the 3 in future years (not anytime soon) but with a heads-up display to replace the instrument cluster.
+Our guess is that the S and X will likely get a layout similar to the 3 in late 2019 (not anytime soon) but with a heads-up display to replace the instrument cluster.

 There’s also an intriguing internally facing camera mounted on the rearview mirror of the Model 3.
 It is not currently active and most people assume it will be either used to monitor the driver during Autopilot usage and/or allow users to see the interior of the car when it is used in the future autonomous ride-sharing network.

 We’re just guessing here, but this is probably a feature most people will not waiting for!